When do classes start for the 2023-2024 school year?

 Where and when does Compass Prep meet?

 We meet at Aldersgate United Methodist Church in Rock Hill each Tuesday and Thursday.
 Our first class starts at 8:30 am and our last class is over by 1:55 pm.
-We meet for 15 weeks of each semester starting in August and ending in late April to early May, depending on the year.
+We meet for 15 weeks of each semester starting in August and ending in early May.
 Students can take a full course load or one class.
 The program is designed to meet the needs of our homeschooling community.

 The church’s address is 95 Bird Street, Rock Hill, SC 29730.

 Are there any activities outside of classes that we can take part in?

 Yes!
 Compass Prep wants to engage the whole student.
 We have activities each month to further nourish the student in ways of service to the community, social activities for friendship, and fun spirit days for fellowship.
 Our activities are led by our Student Leadership Committee.
 The committee is comprised of 6-8 students that plan all the events for the student body.
 We have found that students leading students helps to bring a sense of community to all.

 Who teaches the classes?

 All of the instructors are independent contractors employed by the parents and are teaching in their learned discipline or areas of passion.
 All instructors must agree to Compass Prep’s Statement of Faith, included in our policies, and undergo a criminal background check.
 Many of the instructors are current or past homeschooling parents with many years of homeschooling experience.

 How do I sign-up my student?